Zoopharmacognosy: Nature’s Pharmacy used by animals

 Author’s name: Prof. Pradeep Mishra, Bhupesh C Semwal, Sonia SIngh*

-Introduction: Self-medicating behaviour is a topic of rapidly growing interest to behaviourists, parasitologists, ethnobotanists, chemical ecologists, conservationists.
-Physicians.
-Scientists from various disciplines are currently exploring the possibility that many species use plants, soils, insects.
-Fungi as ‘medicines’.
-In ways that guard against future illness (preventive medicine) and/or relieve unpleasant symptoms (curative or therapeutic medicine). it's important to note that the scientific study of animal self-medication isn't based on an assumption that animals possess an innate ‘wisdom’.
-By which they flawlessly know what's good for them.
+Introduction: Self-medicating behavior is a topic of rapidly growing interest to behaviorists, parasitologists, ethnobotanists, chemical ecologists, conservationists, and physicians.
+Scientists from various disciplines are currently exploring the possibility that many species use plants, soils, insects, and fungi as ‘medicines’ in ways that guard against future illness (preventive medicine) and/or relieve unpleasant symptoms (curative or therapeutic medicine).
+It is important to note that the scientific study of animal self-medication is not based on an assumption that animals possess an innate ‘wisdom’ by which they flawlessly know what is good for them.
 Self-medication strategies are survival skills honed by natural selection.
 In most cases self-medication could be motivated by a desire to immediately reduce unpleasant sensations.
-Some species, particularly great apes, show an intention of purpose in their medication and in these cases the term ‘zoopharmacognosy’.
-Was coined to describe the process by which wild animals select and use specific plants with medicinal properties for the treatment and prevention of disease1.
+Some species, particularly great apes, show an intention of purpose in their medication and in these cases the term ‘zoopharmacognosy’ was coined to describe the process by which wild animals select and use specific plants with medicinal properties for the treatment and prevention of disease1.

-In other words we can say that, “Zoopharmacognosy” refers to the process by which animal self-medicate, by selecting and utilising plants and soils and insects to treat and prevent disease.
-Coined by Dr.Eloy Rodriguez a biochemist and professor at Cornell University, the word is derived from roots zoo (“animal”), pharma (“drug”). gnosy (“knowing”)2.
+In other words we can say that, “Zoopharmacognosy” refers to the process by which animal self-medicate, by selecting and utilizing plants and soils and insects to treat and prevent disease.
+Coined by Dr.Eloy Rodriguez a biochemist and professor at Cornell University, the word is derived from roots zoo (“animal”), pharma (“drug”), and gnosy (“knowing”)2.
 Since ancient times people have recorded observations of animals apparently healing themselves with natural medicines.
-Many herbs still retain a common name that infers this use: dog-grass (Agropyron repens), catnip (Nepeta cataria).
-Horny goat weed (Epimedium sp.), to name a few.
+Many herbs still retain a common name that infers this use: dog-grass (Agropyron repens), catnip (Nepeta cataria), and horny goat weed (Epimedium sp.), to name a few.
 However, these observations remain largely unexplored by science.
 Many stories of animal self-medication are clearly designed to inform and communicate herbal lore rather than fact.
 Others are simply misinterpretations of animal behaviour.

 Self-medication by animals:

-Chewing plants: Huffman is one of the pioneers of zoopharmacognosy, thanks to his observations in 1987 of an animal -the chimp –.
-Attempting to heal herself.
-Intrigued by her speedy recovery and curious about the cause of her illness, Huffman analysed the chimp’s dung and found the intestinal parasite Oesophagostomum stephanostomumto is the most likely explanation for her symptoms.
-What’s more, he found lower levels of the worm in another female chimp’s excretions 20 hours after she ate the bitter pith from a Vernonia tree, when suffering from diarrhoea.
-Huffman and his colleagues isolated an entirely new class of compounds from the pith, one of which, vernonioside B1, was found to possess antiparasitic, antitumor.
-Antibacterial properties.
+Chewing plants: Huffman is one of the pioneers of zoopharmacognosy, thanks to his observations in 1987 of an animal -the chimp – attempting to heal herself.
+Intrigued by her speedy recovery and curious about the cause of her illness, Huffman analyzed the chimp’s dung and found the intestinal parasite Oesophagostomum stephanostomumto is the most likely explanation for her symptoms.
+What’s more, he found lower levels of the worm in another female chimp’s excretions 20 hours after she ate the bitter pith from a Vernonia tree, when suffering from diarrhea.
+Huffman and his colleagues isolated an entirely new class of compounds from the pith, one of which, vernonioside B1, was found to possess antiparasitic, antitumor, and antibacterial properties.

-Anting behaviour: ‘Anting’.
-Is a behaviour in which birds rub crushed ants throughout their plumage and some birds let the ants to crawl over their plumage by directly lying on ants nests.
-Anting is reported in more than 200 species of songbirds and it's used to soothe irritated skin, help with feather maintenance and repel or reduce ectoparasites.
+Anting behaviour: ‘Anting’ is a behaviour in which birds rub crushed ants throughout their plumage and some birds let the ants to crawl over their plumage by directly lying on ants nests.
+Anting is reported in more than 200 species of songbirds and it is used to soothe irritated skin, help with feather maintenance and repel or reduce ectoparasites.
 The most commonly used ants by birds for anting are those species which contain formic acid.
 Subsequent empirical studies with bird lice revealed that formic acid is harmful to feather lice.

 European starlings (Sturnus vulgaris), lining their nests with select fresh vegetation, these birds are protecting themselves from a myriad of possible infections.
-Wild carrot (Dauscus carota).
-Example, kills fowl mites in starling nests.
+Wild carrot (Dauscus carota), for example, kills fowl mites in starling nests.
 The carrot contains the steroid B-sitosterol, a compound that repels mites and inhibits their egg-laying abilities.
 Wood storks also reuse old nests, often for generations, over many decades and also bring fresh green material to their nests.
-Many of the plants they use are also highly volatile such as red cedar (Juniperus silicola), cypress (Taxodium distichium), black gum (Nyssa bioflora), poison ivy (Toxicodendron radicans), red maple (Acer rubrum), wax myrtle (Myrica cerifera), Virginia creeper (Parthenocissus quinquefolia).
-Water oak (Quercus virginiana).
+Many of the plants they use are also highly volatile such as red cedar (Juniperus silicola), cypress (Taxodium distichium), black gum (Nyssa bioflora), poison ivy (Toxicodendron radicans), red maple (Acer rubrum), wax myrtle (Myrica cerifera), Virginia creeper (Parthenocissus quinquefolia), and water oak (Quercus virginiana).
 When tested against large skin beetles that infest wood storks, these plants had no effect.
-However, wood storks’.
-Selections show the same profile of aromatic, bitter and astringent plants, suggesting that medication may be about treating the symptoms of mites and bites rather than impacting directly on the ectoparasites.
+However, wood storks’ selections show the same profile of aromatic, bitter and astringent plants, suggesting that medication may be about treating the symptoms of mites and bites rather than impacting directly on the ectoparasites.